maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code-part-2-the-development.md

 * Video 94 is the key because that's the test case.
 * Video 95 with findByCredentials to log in users by username and email (and get back the token)
 * **Video 99 is the key of how to connect** the data with the user who created it.
 Minute 4:12

+Right, so that's all the videos I needed, now is time to start coding.

+### The coding part

+Following a method:

+1. Create a folder for the project and a subfolder for the backend, run npm init to create a node project.
+2. Created an expressjs app that prints Hello.
+3. Created a test case with MOcha to test that hello.
+Put all the tests in a test folder
+4. Added the extra dev-dependencies i'll require (mocha, expect, supertest).
+5. Set nodemon index.js as the start routine.